A book report, also known as a critique or review, is a written document that describes or evaluates a piece of fiction or non-fiction.

 Title and author-name

-The title and author of your book should be stated within the first few sentences to avoid confusion.
+The title and author should be stated within the first few sentences to avoid confusion.

 Other basic information